readyready15728/bioinformatics-and-functional-genomics/02/05_edirect_example_4.md

 author's system, assuming the inter-process communication in the full suggested pipeline `esearch -db protein -query "hemoglobin" | efetch -format fasta | head -6` has `head` wrapping up as soon as those first six lines showed up.
-That wasn't the case on my system though.
+That wasn't the case on my system though, and I wanted to ensure that the process exited successfully.

 In addition, the FASTA results I was getting were of variable line length, so a fixed number of lines supplied to `head` when I don't know what I'm going to